Homological stability for automorphism groups: Examples

 is any object of the category $\U\M_2^-$.
 Again, we can characterise the maps $X^{\natural p}\to A\natural X^{\natural n}$ in terms of arcs: Note first that there is a unique isotopy class of arcs in $M$ with endpoints on the boundary whose complement in $M$ is a disc (see Figure~\ref{mobiusspin}).

-Such an arc is 1-sided in the sense of \cite[Def 2.1]{Wah08}, and again by the Alexander trick, isotopy classes of embeddings of $M$ in $S\natural M^{\natural n}$ correspond to isotopy classes of embedded arcs.
-Now morphisms in $\C_2$ with target a non-orientable surface were defined to be embeddings with non-orientable or genus 0 complement.
-This restriction corresponds to the notion of a {\em better} 1-sided arc in \cite[Sec 3]{Wah08} as long as $n\ge 2$.
-(In \cite{Wah08}, a choice was made not to allow genus 0 complement as it did not help---or hinder.
+Such an arc is 1-sided in the sense of \cite[Def.~2.1]{Wah08}, and again by the Alexander trick, isotopy classes of embeddings of $M$ in $S\natural M^{\natural n}$ correspond to isotopy classes of embedded arcs.
+Now morphisms in $U\M_2^-$ with target a non-orientable surface were defined to be embeddings with non-orientable or genus 0 complement.
+This restriction corresponds to the notion of a {\em better} 1-sided arc in \cite[Sec.~3]{Wah08} as long as $n\ge 2$.
+(In \cite{Wah08} and \cite{RW09}, a choice was made not to allow genus 0 complement as it did not help---or hinder.
 As we will see, it does not make a difference here either.)
-More generally, an embedding of $M\natural\cdots\natural M$ in $S\natural M^{\natural n}$ is modeled by a collection of 1-sided arcs whose endpoints come in a particular ordering.
-In fact, the complex $S_n(A,X)$ in this case identifies with the $(n-2)$-sketelon of the complex denoted $\C_0(S)$ in \cite{RW09}, a certain subcomplex of the complex $\G(S,\overrightarrow\De)$ used in \cite{Wah08}.
+More generally, an embedding of $M\natural\cdots\natural M$ in $S\natural M^{\natural n}$ is modelled by a collection of such disjointly embedded 1-sided arcs attached next to one another at the marked interval.
+By sliding the start points of the arcs along the preceding arcs, one obtains an isomorphism between the $(n-2)$-skeleton of $S_n(A,X)$ and that of the complex denoted $\C_0(S)$ in \cite{RW09}.
 A connectivity bound for $\C_0(S)$ is computed in that paper, and immediately yields the same connectivity for the relevant skeleton:

-\begin{lem}(\cite[Thm A.2]{RW09}) For $X$ the M\"{o}bius band and $A$ any surface, the complex $S_n(A,X)$ is $(\frac{n-5}{3})$-connected. \end{lem}
+\begin{lem}(\cite[Thm.~A.2]{RW09}) For $X$ the M\"{o}bius band and $A$ any surface, the complex $S_n(A,X)$ is $(\frac{n-5}{3})$-connected. \end{lem}